Fy1zN/SoccerEye/README.md

 # ▶️ Usage

+Run the complete pipeline:

 ```bash
 python main.py
 ```

-The generated annotated video will be saved inside:
+Generated outputs will be saved in:

 ```bash
 output/